skrattaren/apf.rst/apf.rst

 - [p.
 78/57] The names of the would-be junior witches.

-  Two of the names resonate with the names used in "`Good Omens_: Agnes Nitt is similar to Agnes Nutter, and Amanita DeVice (Amanita is also the name of a gender of deadly poisonous mushrooms) is similar to Anathema Device.
+  Two of the names resonate with the names used in "`Good Omens`_": Agnes Nitt is similar to Agnes Nutter, and Amanita DeVice (Amanita is also the name of a gender of deadly poisonous mushrooms) is similar to Anathema Device.
-  There's also a Perdita in Shakespeare's "`The Winter's Tale_; the name means 'damned' or 'lost'.
+  There's also a Perdita in Shakespeare's **The Winter's Tale**; the name means 'damned' or 'lost'.

   In fact, all these names are based on the names of the so-called Lancashire Witches.
 The deeds of this group on and around Pendle Hill were the subject of probably England's most famous 17th century witchhunt and trials.
-The story is described in some fictional detail in a little-known book called, surprise, "`The Lancashire Witches`_", written at the end of the nineteenth century in Manchester by William Harrison Ainsworth.
+The story is described in some fictional detail in a little-known book called, surprise, **The Lancashire Witches**, written at the end of the nineteenth century in Manchester by William Harrison Ainsworth.

-  Interestingly enough, Ainsworth also wrote a book called "`Windsor Castle`_" in which Herne the Hunter appears as a major character (see previous annotation).
+  Interestingly enough, Ainsworth also wrote a book called **Windsor Castle** in which Herne the Hunter appears as a major character (see previous annotation).